hisubram/mobilefoundation/jsonstore_code_examples.md

 ```
 {: codeblock}

-### Initialize with a secure random token from the server
+### Initialize with a secure random token from the server in Android
-{: #android-initialize-with-a-secure-random-token-from-the-server }

 ```java
 // Fill in the blank to get the Android application context.
 Context ctx = getContext();